 In the United States, second marriages are common.
 Statistics show that 75% of those who divorce eventually marry again.
 About 20% of all American families are step families.

 Researchers re-categorized step families into two types.
-One is simple step families which include children from one parent, and complex step families which include children from both parents.
+One is simple step families which include children from one parent, and another is complex step families which include children from both parents.
 Research indicates that the more complex blended family structures are, the more difficulties and challenges they face.

 1. Step children are different from biological children.

 Even if how you raised your own children worked, it does not guarantee that the same techniques will work for step children.

 2. Step parents can be a consultant, but they are not biological parents.

 It will take time to bond and develop relationships with step children.
 If you are a step parent, you can start with being a consultant for your partner who is in charge of parenting her/his own children.